srubin/ssrubin.com/src/documents/posts/music-library-with-mpd-ncmpcpp-beets.html.md

 ncmpcpp
 ```

 You'll see a playlist screen.
 (Pro tip: if you're using iTerm 2 v3 and you see a bunch of q's instead of nice lines in the UI, [enable this iTerm option.](../img/iterm2.png)) To browse your music library, hit tab.
 You can search this screen by typing `/` and then a search term, and hitting `.` to find the next match.
 To go a level deeper in the folder structure, hit return on a folder.
 To add a folder or file to your playlist, hit space.
 If you want more control over how it's added, hit `a` instead.
 There's also a slightly cleaner media library view that you can find by hitting `4`.
 To start playback, hit tab again to return to the playlist screen and press return.
-There's a more advanced search interface available by typing `3` -- press enter on a category, type your query, and hit `y` to see the results.
+There's a more advanced search interface available by typing `3`—press return on a category, type your query, and hit `y` to see the results.
 You can find out [more about ncmpcpp here](http://rybczak.net/ncmpcpp/).
 Hit `F1` to see the help screen.

 You can quit ncmpcpp by typing `q`.
 But remember: the music will keep playing.
 If you want to toggle play/pause without opening ncmpcpp, you can use mpc from the terminal: